 Ashkon Software LLC

-Short Selling - Stock Traders Glossary
+Short Selling - Stock Traders Definitions

 Short selling is a trading strategy used by investors to profit from a decline in the price of an asset, such as stocks, bonds, commodities, or currencies.
 In short selling, an investor borrows the asset from a broker, sells it on the market, and hopes to buy it back at a lower price, returning the asset to the broker and pocketing the difference as profit.